prateekbhatt/userjoy/apps/api/README.md

 - Billing status must be one of [trial, free, paying, cancelled]
 - The firstSessionAt attribute is added when a new user is created
-- createdAt property needs to be provided to the js snippet
+- ct property needs to be provided to the js snippet
 - Health score should be calculated based on total sessions in last 30 days, total time spent on site [?]

 - Ignoring: user acquisition data like (since we do not have data for non loggedin users):